sandrokeil/interop-config/README.md

  * **Every change is tracked**.
 Want to know whats new?
 Take a look at [CHANGELOG.md](https://github.com/sandrokeil/interop-config/blob/master/CHANGELOG.md)
  * **Listen to your ideas.** Have a great idea?
 Bring your tested pull request or open a new issue.
 See [CONTRIBUTING.md](CONTRIBUTING.md)

 You should have coding conventions and you should have config conventions.
 If not, you should think about that.
+`interop-config` is universally applicable!
+See further documentation for more details.

 ## Installation